 NOTE: Fees do NOT include cost for road trips or national championships.
 Nationals road trip (if applicable) costs around $1200/athlete.
-Additional road trips for 16U-18U can range from $200 to $1000.
+Additional road trips for 15U-18U can range from $200 to $1000.

 Typically athletes play within their own age group.
 For example, if a boy or girl is born in 2010, they would play in the 14U age group in the 2024 season.
 This ensures that the athletes play with kids in their own age and school grade.
 However, Volleyball BC has recently updated the rules to allow those born after September 1st to be able to play down a year.
 For example, a boy or girl born in 2010, September 1st to December 31st has the option to play in the 13U age group.
 While this option is available, most play within their own age group.
 For information on playing up, go to our tryouts page for our policy on this subject.

 Certainly playing club volleyball has its advantages.
 Players are competing at a higher level than high school and can improve simply by playing more often.
 However, playing club is not a guarantee you will make your high school team, nor is it a guarantee that if you don't play club, you won't.
 We have seen many athletes that compete in other sports instead of club, still make their high school team and do quite well.
 If you want to improve in the sport and increase your chances, yes, play club.

 Once a player has committed to participate with Seaside and has paid club fees, it is assumed by the club that the player will continue playing throughout the season.
 The club has committed to gym rentals, equipment, uniforms, warm-ups and travel arrangements that are not recoverable in the event the athlete quits the club and will be a financial burden to the remaining members of the team.
 It is our policy that if a player withdraws from the team after being selected, the player will not be provided a refund.